Advanced Journey With Ada: A Flight In Progress

 This course will teach you advanced topics of the Ada programming language.
 The Introduction to Ada course is a prerequisite for this course.

-This document was written by Gustavo A. Hoffmann and Robert A. Duff, with contributions from Franco Gasperoni, Gary Dismukes, Patrick Rogers, and Robert Dewar.
+This document was written by Gustavo A. Hoffmann, with major contributions from Robert A. Duff.
+The document also includes contributions from Franco Gasperoni, Gary Dismukes, Patrick Rogers, and Robert Dewar.

 This document was reviewed by Patrick Rogers and Tucker Taft.